raghavareddydcn/MilkManApp/GITHUB_ACTIONS_FIX.md

-# ✅ GITHUB ACTIONS & TESTS FIXED - FINAL
+# ✅ FINAL FIX SUMMARY

-## 🎯 Resolution Summary
+## 🚀 Status: All Issues Resolved

-We have successfully resolved **5 issues** to make the CI/CD pipeline fully operational.
+We have successfully resolved **5 specific issues** to make the CI/CD pipeline fully operational.

 ---